 What is Probate?

-Probate gives legal authority to deal with a person’s property, money, and possessions (their estate) after they die.
-The process involves confirming the validity of the will, identifying and valuing assets, paying debts and taxes, and distributing the remaining assets to beneficiaries.
+Probate is the official authority granted to deal with a deceased person’s property, money, and possessions (collectively known as their estate).
+The process involves several key steps: confirming the validity of the will, identifying and valuing all assets and debts, paying any outstanding taxes and liabilities, and finally distributing what remains to the rightful beneficiaries.
+If there is no will, the process is called “letters of administration,” but the steps are broadly similar.

 When is Probate Required?